picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 1. User Agent (UA) refers to devices that send/receive calls in a system.
 UA consists of two components: I. User Agent Client (UAC) - Sends requests to other endpoints.
 II.
 User Agent Server (UAS) - Responds to requests from another endpoint.

-2. Gateways are network nodes that connect two networks: VoIP and PSTN.
-The gateways convert voice signals from PSTN into a digital data packet using a codec to transmit it over the existing IP network.
-Again, to transmit it over PSTN, it converts data packets back to analog voice signals after receiving them from the IP network.
+2. VoIP gateways convert voice signals from PSTN into digital data packets using a codec and transmit them over the existing IP network.

 3. Proxy Server is the intermediary program that routes all communication packets, like incoming calls, within a VoIP network.
 It offers services, including call routing, access to the network, and registration.
 It is used with a location server or registrar.